 Throughout many people's childhood and teen years, they hear the phrase, "Respect your elders," over and over, until it becomes indelibly etched on their brains.
 You may assume that everyone hears the same thing from his or her parents and grandparents, but apparently not.

 Mentally put yourself in the position of the elderly person.
 How would you feel if people disrespected you just because you had gray hair, wrinkles, and a slower gait?
+Or perhaps the person is widowed and needs someone to talk to.
 Use the Golden Rule when you are with your elders.

 People who have experienced many years of life have a different perspective from someone who is seeing things for the first time.
 With this experience comes lessons that can be handed down.
 Doesn't it make sense to show respect for someone who is teaching you something so valuable?
 The wisdom of the older people you know can truly enrich your life.
 Even if you don't agree with what they're saying, at least listen, and you may come away with an important nugget that you can use in the future.